Bad Powers

 Super: You may decline an invitation.

-ANOREXIC [M:PR:B] Maximum Hand of Seven Cards Patrick Riley (Bad Powers)
+ANOREXIC [M:WWW:B] Maximum Hand of Seven Cards Patrick Riley (Bad Powers)

 Restriction: Use only in a game with Bad Powers.